tritium21/node-irc-dcc/docs/api.rst

             timeout: 30000
         }

-    `ports` is a length-2 indexable object (array).
-The first and second objects in that array should be the start and end of a port range that you want incomming DCC connections to bind to.
-If undefined or null, the default of `0` is used (the OS picks a port).
+    ``ports`` is a length-2 indexable object (array).
+The first and second objects in that array should be the start and end of a port range that you want incoming DCC connections to bind to.
+If undefined or null, the default of ``0`` is used (the OS picks a port).

-    `localAddress` is the source address for all outgoing connections and the IP to which all listening connections are bound.
+    ``localAddress`` is the source address for all outgoing connections and the IP to which all listening connections are bound.
 If unset, an attempt will be made to get this information off the client object.
 If that is unset or undefined, a local ip address will be picked by the library.

-    `timeout` is the idle time an uninitiated DCC connection will wait before erroring out.
+    ``timeout`` is the idle time an uninitiated DCC connection will wait before erring out.
-    It is set in miliseconds.
+    It is set in milliseconds.

 .. js:function:: DCC.sendFile (to, filename, length, callback)

-    `DCC.sendFile` does not do any disk IO -- it is your responsibility to open the file, and send the data.
+    ``DCC.sendFile`` does not do any disk IO -- it is your responsibility to open the file, and send the data.
 The library takes care of the CTCP messaging and establishing connections.

     :param string to: The nick to send the file to